 - Ringworm, caused by the fungus Microsporum canis, and mange, caused by the mites Sarcoptes, Cheyletiella, and Trombicula, are transmitted relatively easily to people through direct physical contact.
 These zoonotic skin diseases can cause itchy, scaly skin lesions.

 How can I reduce the risk of contracting one of these diseases from my dog?

 Simple hygiene and common sense will drastically reduce, if not eliminate, the risk of zoonotic spread of disease from dog to people.
 Some of the things you can do include:

 - Make sure that any sign of illness or disease in your dog is diagnosed and treated promptly by your veterinarian.
-If your dog is sick, make sure you wash your hands after all contact with him.
+If your dog is sick, make sure you wash your hands after any contact with him.

 - Bathe and groom your dog.
 This will increase the chance of early detection of any skin lesions.

 - Give your dog a broad-spectrum deworming product on a regular basis.
 The simplest way to do this is to use a monthly heartworm product that includes a dewormer.

 - Wear gloves when gardening or working in areas where dogs, cats, or other animals may have urinated or defecated.